HiDe: Rethinking The Zoom-IN method in High Resolution MLLMs via Hierarchical Decoupling: Related Works

-\textbf{High-Resolution Visual Question Answering (HR-VQA).} HR-VQA \cite{vstar,hrbench,MME-RealWorld} evolves the standard VQA paradigm \cite{pope,refcoco} by shifting focus from holistic scene recognition to the precise perception of fine-grained details.
-However, MLLMs struggle with HR-VQA.
-To enhance capabilities of MLLMs in this area, research efforts have split into two directions, each with critical limitations.
-On one hand, training-based methods using supervised fine-tuning (SFT) \cite{visual-cot,vstar} or reinforcement learning (RL) \cite{deepeyes,unvisual_cot,r1v} often lead to catastrophic forgetting \cite{investigating} or sacrifice general robustness for task-specific gains \cite{limit-of-rlvr}.
-On the other hand, training-free strategies \cite{vicrop} that crop regions from attention maps or tree search strategies \cite{dyfo,hrbench} are hampered by a confluence of issues: they are inefficient, incompatible with modern architectures like FlashAttention \cite{flashatt} and prone to missing targets in multi-object scenes.
-While situated within the training-free paradigm, our work addresses the shortcomings of current methods by introducing a novel mechanism.
-This mechanism efficiently localizes multiple targets, offering a more flexible and powerful framework for complex, fine-grained visual tasks.
+\textbf{High-Resolution Visual Question Answering (HR-VQA).} HR-VQA \cite{vstar,hrbench,MME-RealWorld} shifts the focus of standard VQA \cite{pope,refcoco} from holistic scenes to fine-grained details, where current MLLMs often underperform.
+Existing solutions follow two main paths: (1) training-based methods using SFT \cite{visual-cot,vstar} or RL \cite{deepeyes,unvisual_cot,r1v}, which risk catastrophic forgetting \cite{investigating} and reduced robustness \cite{limit-of-rlvr}; and (2) training-free strategies using attention-based cropping \cite{vicrop} or tree search \cite{dyfo,hrbench}, which are often inefficient, incompatible with FlashAttention \cite{flashatt}, or prone to missing targets \cite{feng2026interactive}.
+Our work introduces a novel training-free mechanism that overcomes these limitations via efficient multi-target localization, offering a flexible and powerful framework for complex visual tasks.